hubmapconsortium-graveyard/hubmap-sample-metadata/README.md

 ![Raw CSV to HCA JSON to ES JSON](diagrams/data-flow.svg?sanitize=true)

-In production, I think the two templating steps will actually be separated in time, with the intermediate output JSON being stored in Neo4J.
+In production, I think the templating steps will actually be separated in time, with the intermediate output JSON being stored in Neo4J.
 That said, the templating mechanism is similar in both phases, so this continuous flow may be easier to conceptualize.